PortableApps64/PortableApps-ForMacOS64/README.md

  Website:
  <a href="https://www.BlueM.net/en/projects/pashua/" target="_blank">https://www.BlueM.net/en/projects/pashua/</a><br/>
  Github: https://GitHub.com/BlueM/Pashua<br/>
- We have to use Pashua or similar, because older “Portable OSX Apps” (from “FreeSMUG”/“osx-pa”) do not include 64bit dialog/interaction software/tools, So cannot be run/executed on 64-only macOSX (Catalina or after it).<br/>
+ We have to use Pashua Or similar, because older “Portable OSX Apps” (from “FreeSMUG”/“osx-pa”) do not include 64bit dialog/interaction software/tools, So cannot be run/executed on 64-only macOSX (Catalina or after it).<br/>